South Africa set to unleash their main men

 That leaves South Africa with a choice between one or two of Chris Morris, Andile Phehlukwayo and Dwaine Pretorius.
 The latter only played once against England so it may just be down to Morris and Phehlukwayo; choosing between the experience of someone who has played at a major tournament in the past and the excitement of someone who has none of the baggage.

 Morris was batting when South Africa failed to chase of 10 off 10 in Southampton, but he has finished games before - the one against England in Cape Town early last year being a stand-out.
-Phehlukwayo has done the same, against New Zealand in Hamilton but he also stumbled in that same series.
+Phehlukwayo has done the same, against Australia in Durban and New Zealand in Hamilton but he also stumbled in that same series.

 Finishers like the two of them tend to need a little bit of luck along with everything else.
 South Africa will need some too - perhaps not now, in the opening jousts which they go into with confidence - but later when the pressure is on.
 And they need to make sure they have prepared properly for that, especially in terms of personnel.